PhilipCastiglione/sketchup/README.md

 pipenv run python scripts/augment_dataset.py
 ```

+Note that the current default is to only include the "Button" label, the flag
+`--all-labels` can be passed to include all 10 classes.
+This flag will also
+need to be passed to the training script.

 This will take the original 149 images in `./data/original_images/` and apply
 every combination of six stochastic augmentations.
 Bounding boxes are also
 transformed equivalently.